-As Jones was minding his business in the terminal, Frank Ragin, an employee of the facility-management company ABM, instigated the fight with a gesture to the former Cincinnati Bengals star cornerback, according to the Atlanta Police Department.
+As Jones was minding his business in the terminal, Frank Ragin, an employee of the facility-management company ABM Industries, instigated the fight with a gesture to the former Cincinnati Bengals star cornerback, according to the Atlanta Police Department.

 WARNING: This video contains explicit language.

 Jones suffered a laceration on his face from a closed fist punch, and his female travel companion, who tried to separate the altercation on a few occasions, had an injury to her hand.
 Both declined medical treatment.

 Ragin, however, was knocked to the ground during the altercation and transported to a local hospital.
 Adding insult to injury, Ragin was also arrested.

-Adam Jones, the 34-year-old former All-Pro defensive back, is no stranger to getting in trouble with the law, but this time, police say he was merely defending himself at the Atlanta airport.
+Adam Jones, the 37-year-old former All-Pro defensive back, is no stranger to getting in trouble with the law, but this time, police say he was merely defending himself at the Atlanta airport.

-The No. 6 overall pick in the 2005 NFL Draft, Jones is still a free agent after the Bengals did not pick the team option for the final year of his three-year, $24 million contract.
+The No. 6 overall pick in the 2005 NFL Draft, Jones was a free agent after the Bengals did not pick the team option for the final year of his three-year, $24 million contract.
 Jones registered 498 tackles and 16 interceptions in his 11-year NFL career with the Tennessee Titans, Dallas Cowboys, Cincinnati Bengals and Denver Broncos.
 He retired in 2019.

 Moral of the story: No matter how big and bad you think you are, do not run up on an NFL player.
 It won't end well.